The Play’s The Thing

 “I was nervous before; I’m more at ease now.
 Yeah, I do talk funny when relaxed.
 I read a lot; always have.
 Because of that, I tend to use words I’ve read.
 Do you know what ‘pejorative’ and ‘opine’ mean?”

 I explained, then went into my rules spiel.
-“Okay, this might seem embarrassing or whatever, but we’ll be together here and if we can clear the air right off the bat so we both know what goes and what doesn’t will be useful.
+“Okay, this might seem embarrassing or whatever, but we’ll be together here and if we can clear the air right off the bat so we both know what goes and what doesn’t, I think that’ll be useful.
 First off, jerking.
 I do it every day like every other healthy 15-year-old.
 You’re 14.
-I did it every day at 14, as well, so I’ll assume without asking that you are in tune with your age group.
+I did it every day at 14, as well, so I’ll assume without asking that you are being true to your age group.
 Some kids don’t mind talking about it, some love talking about it, and some would rather say nothing at all about it.
 But they all do it.
-So, the questions are, how and when do we scratch that itch?”
+So, the question on the table here is, how and when do we scratch that itch?”

-His eyes opened wider, and I didn’t want to force him to answer.
-Instead, I said, “We could be very stealthy about it and do it in the shower in our en suite.
+His eyes opened wider.
+I wasn’t going to force him to answer.
+Instead, I said, “We could be very stealthy about it and do it in the shower in our en-suite.
 That’s what I did way too much of last year, and it isn’t nearly as satisfying as a long, slow, sensuous rub in bed before sleep.
-But there’s no way I’m going to do it in bed with you there listening and not having any idea what you’re thinking.
+But there’s no way I’m going to do it in bed with you there listening when I don’t have any idea what you’re thinking.
+Embarrassing?
+I guess!
 So we need a rule.
-We can never do it when the other of us knows what we’re doing.
+Possibilities are: we can never do it when the other of us knows what we’re doing.
 Or, we can do it in bed with the lights out but not mentioning it.
-Or we can leave the lights on and watch.
+Or, we can leave the lights on and watch.
 I mean, that way I can give you pointers.”

 He nodded.
 I could tell this was making him very uncomfortable.